KingKujito/PostGIS-test-project/README.md

 ### Instructions
 - make sure you meet all requirements mentioned above
 - alter the code to test whatever you want
+- set Main.generateData to false if you don't want your data to be replaced
 - sbt run

 congrats!
 Your schema should now look as follows: